Tatsugō, Kagoshima: History

 Tatsugō Village was established on April 1, 1908.
 As with all of the Amami Islands, the village came under the administration of the United States from July 1, 1946 to December 25, 1953.
 It was elevated to town status on February 10, 1975.

 Economy

 The town economy is primarily based on agriculture, with sugar cane and citrus horticulture as the main crops, and commercial fishing.
 The Amami Nature Observation Forest, in the Nakagumo mountains, is in the center of Tatsugō and is a popular ecotourist attractive.

+Tatsugō is also known for the production of Ōshima tsumugi, a traditional silk textile used for high-quality kimono.
+The town is home to Maeda Tsumugi Kōgei, one of the largest producers of Ōshima tsumugi in Japan.

+Tatsugō-gara

+The Tatsugō-gara pattern is a traditional design used in Ōshima tsumugi weaving, named after Tatsugō village on Amami Ōshima.
+It is composed of three stylized motifs: the scales of the venomous habu snake, the zigzag leaves of the sotetsu (sago palm), and floral elements (sometimes colored in red or blue).

+These motifs reflect the natural environment of the region and are abstracted into geometric forms using the precise ikat technique characteristic of Ōshima tsumugi.